Xander Severina

-Xander David Severina (born 12 April 2001) is a professional footballer who plays as a winger for Portuguese club Casa Pia on loan from Maccabi Haifa.
-Born in the Netherlands, Severina plays for the Curaçao national team.
+Xander David Severina (born 12 April 2001) is a professional footballer who plays as a winger for Azerbaijan Premier League club Sabah.
+Born in the Netherlands, he plays for the Curaçao national team.

 Club career

 A youth product of Semper Altius, Sparta Rotterdam, and Quick Den Haag, Severina signed with ADO Den Haag on 20 May 2020.
 Severina made his debut with ADO Den Haag in a 4–1 Eredivisie loss to FC Utrecht on 4 April 2021.

 In July 2023, Partizan signed Xander Severina on a free transfer.
 Severina will be one of Igor Duljaj's solutions and the sixth signing in the summer transfer window.
 Severina made his debut in the first round of the Serbian SuperLiga in a 3–3 draw against TSC.
 In the third round of the Serbian SuperLiga, Partizan defeated Radnički Niš with 2–1.
 The winning goal was scored by Xander Severina in the 86th minute of the game, directly from a free kick.
 Severina scored the winning goal in a difficult away game in a 1–0 win over Novi Pazar, helping Partizan to its 12th consecutive win.